shennan/calculator/README.md

 # calculator

-A calculator element with build in calculator functionality.
+A calculator element with built in calculator functionality.

 ## install